Yoonmie/scm-blog/README.md

 ## Post-List

 Authors can access the page and commment on each post.
 They can only edit and delete their posts.

+## Post-Search

+Show posts when users search post titles from other pages.

+## Post-Detail

+Show Detail of the post when users have clicked post title from other page.

 ## Post-Edit